hananebtt/Arabic-Implicit-Emotion-Recognition-Dataset-AIER-/README.md

 ##  File Structure
 ```
-subset_1000.csv    # Subset release, contains the reviews along with their corresponding annotations.
+AIER Dataset (subset).csv    # Subset release, contains the reviews along with their corresponding annotations.
 README.md          # This file, offering detailed information about the dataset's contents and usage.
 ```